 “When my father passed away earlier this year, I thought that my challenges for the year had met their quota, but when quarantine began I had a sinking feeling that the wedding we had spent months planning wasn’t going to turn out the way we expected.
 As the situation continued to digress, postponement of the big party was the only feasible option.
 We did say that if we could, we would like to try and keep our date.

-Fast-forward to June and after months of being in lockdown, having time to digest the reality of this wedding, we were delighted to be able to celebrate our marriage, our hearts swelling with happiness.
+We were delighted to be able to celebrate our marriage, even after months of lockdown.
 The day came and went so quickly, and as I look back on it, I am grateful that we were both in good health, our families could join us and most importantly that we became man and wife.

 Take a look at some of the brilliant moments we captured at this very different wedding: